aoloe/php-silex-demo-security-path/README.md

 # php-silex-demo-security-path

-Securing a path with Silex.
+Securing the `admin/` path with Silex.

+Implementing the basic snippets from <http://silex.sensiolabs.org/doc/providers/security.html> mixed with a few best practices from <https://github.com/lyrixx/Silex-Kitchen-Edition/>.